freeCodeCamp/freeCodeCamp/guide/english/html/comments-in-html/index.md

 ### IE Conditional Comments

 These comments are only available in Internet Explorer and can be used up to IE9.
-There is a good chance you will never see them, but it is good to know about their existnace  as they do exist on some older sites.
+In current times, there is a good chance you will never see them, but it is good to know about their existence as they do exist on some older sites.
 Conditional Comments are a way to serve a different experience for different client browsers.
 For example:

 ```html
 <!--[if lt IE 9]> <p>Your browser is lower then IE9</p> <![endif]-->